-This course is a clinical practical learning experience that occurs in a community setting during the fall semester of the third year of the program.
-The student attends the clinic each day for a full work day as dictated by his/her clinical instructor.
-While in this setting, the student practices physical therapy professional management including patient/client management.
+DPT 723: Clinical Education IX: Clinical Education in Physical Therapy III This course is a clinical practical learning experience that occurs in a community setting during the fall semester of the third year of the program.
+The student attends the clinic each day for a full workday as dictated by his/her clinical instructor.
+While in this setting, the student practices physical therapy basic level professional management, including patient/client management.
 The clinical instructor provides opportunities for students to promote their physical therapy standards of practice in a professional and ethical practice.
 The length of this clinical education experience is 8 weeks.
-DPT 723: Clinical Education IX: Clinical Education in Physical Therapy IV 8 sem. hrs.
-This course is a clinical practical learning experience that occurs in a community setting during the fall semester of the third year of the program.
-The student attends the clinic each day for a full work day as dictated by his/her clinical instructor.
-While in this setting, the student practices physical therapy professional management including patient/client management.
+DPT 724: Clinical Education X: Clinical Education in Physical Therapy IV This course is a clinical practical learning experience that occurs in a community setting during the spring semester of the third year of the program.
+The student attends the clinic each day for a full workday as dictated by his/her clinical instructor.
+While in this setting, the student practices physical therapy basic level professional management including patient/client management.
 The clinical instructor provides opportunities for students to promote their physical therapy standards of practice in a professional and ethical practice.
 The length of this clinical education experience is 8 weeks.
-DPT 724: Clinical Education X: Clinical Education in Physical Therapy V 8 sem. hrs.
-This course is a clinical practical learning experience that occurs in a community setting during the spring semester of the third year of the program.
-The student attends the clinic each day for a full work day as dictated by his/her clinical instructor.
-While in this setting, the student practices physical therapy professional management including patient/client management.
+DPT 725: Clinical Education XI: Clinical Education in Physical Therapy V This course is the final clinical education experience of the students' DPT training.
+This experience occurs in a community setting during the spring semester of the third year of the program.
+The student attends the clinic each day for a full workday as dictated by his/her clinical instructor.
+While in this setting, the student practices physical therapy entry-level professional management, including patient/client management.
 The clinical instructor provides opportunities for students to promote their physical therapy standards of practice in a professional and ethical practice.
 The length of this clinical education experience is 8 weeks.
-DPT 725: Clinical Education XI: Clinical Education in Physical Therapy VI 8 sem. hrs.
-This course is a clinical practical learning experience that occurs in a community setting during the spring semester of the third year of the program.
-The student attends the clinic each day for a full work day as dictated by his/her clinical instructor.
-While in this setting, the student practices physical therapy professional management including patient/client management.
-The clinical instructor provides opportunities for students to promote their physical therapy standards of practice in a professional and ethical practice.
-This clinical education experience is a unique opportunity to allow the student to complete a specialty clinical education experience reflective of the student's electives taken in the summer of year 3.
-This clinical education experience may be offered in a variety of settings, including, but not limited to, pediatrics, women's health, sports physical therapy, or an independent study area of the student's choice.
-The length of this clinical education experience is 8 weeks.
 Required HSC Courses:

-HSC 501: Foundational Sciences I: Human Anatomy for the Health Care Professional 6 sem. hrs.

-This course includes lecture and laboratory sessions involving regional anatomy emphasizing gross anatomy of the musculoskeletal, neuromuscular, cardiopulmonary, and renal systems.
-Learning of anatomical structures includes the application of anatomical palpation, surface anatomy, joint function, and clinical scenarios.
+HSC 501: Foundational Sciences I: Human Anatomy for the Health Care Professional 7 sem. hrs.
+This course includes lecture and laboratory sessions involving the functional development of the human anatomy, as well as the regional gross anatomy of the human musculoskeletal, neuromuscular, cardiopulmonary, and renal systems.
+Genetic inheritance, congenital malformations, and cell signaling and signal transduction during embryogenesis will be presented and discussed.
+Learning of human anatomical structures includes the application of anatomical palpation, surface anatomy, joint function, and clinical scenarios.
 Laboratory sessions include the anatomical study of a cadaver and palpation on fellow students.
 HSC 502: Foundational Sciences II: Human Physiology for the Health Care Professional 3 sem. hrs.

-This course includes lecture sessions to introduce the fundamentals of human physiology, including homeostasis.
-Basic cellular and tissue functions will be presented and the functions of the neural, muscular, endocrine, cardiovascular, respiratory, urinary, and immune systems.
-Regulation of these systemic functions will be presented during lecture sessions.
-An introduction of exercise physiology will also be presented and discussed.
-Opportunities for learning physiological principles in a laboratory setting will be present during course.
+This course includes lecture sessions and class discussions which will introduce the fundamentals of human physiology.
+The principle of homeostasis will be applied to basic cellular and tissue functions as well as to the neural, muscular, endocrine, cardiovascular, respiratory, urinary, digestive, and immune systems.
+An introduction of exercise physiology will also be presented and discussed throughout the course.
 HSC 503: Foundational Sciences III: Human Neuroscience for the Health Care Professional 3 sem. hrs.

 This course provides an overview of the development, structure, and function of the human nervous system.
 This course will assist the student in learning the major structural and functional features of the central nervous system.
-The emphasis of this course will be on human neuroscience as it relates to the profession of physical therapy and rehabilitation; however the material covered is relevant to any healthcare profession.
+The emphasis of this course will be on human neuroscience as it relates to the profession of physical therapy and rehabilitation; however, the material covered is relevant to any healthcare profession.
 The format includes lectures, facilitated discussion and laboratory sessions.
 HSC 504: Foundational Sciences IV: Human Embryology for the Health Care Professional 1 sem. hrs.